This post may contain affiliate links. Please read my affiliate policy for more information.

 Yet none of us affected by death is afforded the luxury of avoiding uncomfortable situations.
-We are faced with uncomfortable situations daily.
+We face uncomfortable situations daily.

 I have to use the awful “widow” word when asked about marital status.
 Or explain that I’m running a chemical sales business because it used to be my husband’s company, but he died.

 True strength comes from facing difficult situations or conversations with grace and aplomb.
-I know my boys will grow into strong adults who are ready to take on any challenges because they’ve been primed for it their whole lives.
+I know my boys will grow into powerful adults ready to take on any challenges because they’ve been primed for it their whole lives.